Alexander Graham Bell: The telephone

 By 1874, Bell's initial work on the harmonic telegraph had entered a formative stage, with progress made both at his new Boston "laboratory" (a rented facility) and at his family home in Canada a big success.
 (Note: From (Alexander Graham Bell 1979): "Brantford is justified in calling herself 'The Telephone City' because the telephone originated there.
 It was invented in Brantford at Tutela Heights in the summer of 1874.")
 While working that summer in Brantford, Bell experimented with a "phonautograph", a pen-like machine that could draw shapes of sound waves on smoked glass by tracing their vibrations.
-Bell thought it might be possible to generate undulating electrical currents that corresponded to sound waves.
-He also thought that multiple metal reeds tuned to different frequencies like a harp would be able to convert the undulating currents back into sound.
+Bell thought it might be possible to generate undulating electrical currents that would correspond to sound waves.
+He also believed that he would be able to convert the undulating currents back into sound by tuning multiple metal reeds to different frequencies.
 But he had no working model to demonstrate the feasibility of these ideas.

 In 1874, telegraph message traffic was rapidly expanding and, in the words of Western Union President William Orton, had become "the nervous system of commerce".
 Orton had contracted with inventors Thomas Edison and Elisha Gray to find a way to send multiple telegraph messages on each telegraph line to avoid the great cost of constructing new lines.
 When Bell mentioned to Gardiner Hubbard and Thomas Sanders that he was working on a method of sending multiple tones on a telegraph wire using a multi-reed device, the two began to financially support Bell's experiments.
 Patent matters were handled by Hubbard's patent attorney, Anthony Pollok.